-When it's done right, the ketogenic diet can have major benefits, according to its fans.
-Adherents speak of fat melting away from their physiques, skyrocketing energy levels, mental clarity, and a wide range of health benefits that scientists are only now starting to investigate more deeply.
+The keto diet is becoming the ultimate "love it or hate it" diet in fitness.
+Its advocates rave about fat melting away from their physiques, skyrocketing energy levels, increased mental clarity, and a wide range of health benefits that scientists are only now starting to investigate more deeply.
+Its critics ask, is keto safe?
+Is it healthy?
+Is it bad for you?

 Before you jump into keto, you have to understand something: You've been running on carbohydrates your entire life.
 Now you're asking your body to completely switch metabolisms and start using fat for energy instead of carbs.

-As Parker Hyde pointed out in "Ketogenic Diet: Your Complete Meal Plan and Supplement Guide," becoming fat-adapted is a process of weeks, not just days.
-Most people need 3-4 weeks to reach peak fat-burning adaptation.
-Stick with it and give this diet a fighting chance!
+As Parker Hyde pointed out in the article, "Ketogenic Diet: Your Complete Meal Plan and Supplement Guide," becoming fat-adapted is a process of weeks, not just days.
+Most people need 3-4 weeks of strict ketogenic dieting to reach peak fat-burning adaptation.
+Other people need months.
+That means following strict macros with no cheating—no beer, no crackers, no sugar.

 2. Not Getting Enough Fat

-The best way to think of keto is that it's not simply a low-carb diet; it's a super-high-fat diet.
-Sure, you won't be eating a lot of carbs, but as I said in the Keto Roundtable, it's essential that you change your mindset from one of "avoid carbs" to simply "get enough fat."
+The best way to think of keto isn't as a low-carb diet; it's as a super-high-fat diet.
+Sure, you won't be eating a lot of carbs, but it's essential that you change your mindset from one of "avoid carbs" to simply "get enough fat."

-At least 75 percent of your calories need to come from fat; that's things like eggs, bacon, sausage, avocado, oils, coconut oils, and butter.
-You need to seek these things out.
-Mentally, it's not what you're used to.
-You're used to avoiding fats.
-Now, all of a sudden, you look at the grocery cart, and you've got nothing but fat.
+At least 75 percent of the calories in your daily meal plan need to come from fat; that's things like eggs, bacon, sausage, avocado, oils, coconut oils, and butter.
+You need to seek these things out and look for fat-rich foods you didn't know were keto-friendly.

-That is a good thing.
-Fat is your new energy source.
+Remember: Fat is your new energy source.
 You're not running on carbs anymore.
 You need fat.
-If you don't get enough fat, your energy levels will go down, and you will end up quitting this diet.
+If you don't get enough fat, your energy levels will go down and you will end up quitting this diet.

 3. Eating Too Much Protein

 Different people can handle different amounts of protein once they're truly fat-adapted.
 But in the early stages, it's better to be safe than sorry.
 What ends up happening if you consume too much protein on this diet is a process called gluconeogenesis.
 Essentially, your body is going to treat that protein like carbohydrates and convert it into glucose.
-That will kick you out of ketosis.
+That will kick you out of ketosis—and leave you feeling lethargic and awful.

 4. Not Getting Enough Electrolytes